Overview

 Login

-Setting the Data Source
+Setting Up Data Source

 To set up the Data Source, select Add data source.

-Preparing a Dashboard Template
+Preparing Dashboard Template

 Prepare a dashboard template for Prometheus from Grafana Labs.